lowRISC/lowrisc-site/content/faq.md

 #### When can I buy a lowRISC SoC?

   As with most tech projects, the most accurate answer is "When it's ready".
-  We are expecting to crowdfund an initial instantiation of the lowRISC platform during the course of 2017.

 #### Why RISC-V and not OpenRISC/SPARCv8/MIPS/...?